1. What is the opt-out incentive and how do I get it?

 9. Is the opt-out incentive taxable as income?

 Yes, and it will appear on employees’ W-2 statements.
 The incentive payment is not considered Wisconsin Retirement System earnings.

 10. Does the opt-out incentive affect sick leave conversion rules?

 The eligibility criteria for sick leave conversion for state employees remains the same.
 You must be in the State of Wisconsin Group Health Insurance Program to be able to convert unused sick leave time to credits that can be used to purchase health insurance at retirement.
 Keep in mind, if you opt-out of the health insurance program and unfortunately pass away, your unused sick leave time will not be eligible to be converted to sick leave credits by your dependent like it would if you passed away and had family health insurance coverage.
 Please see the Sick Leave Conversion Credit Program (ET-4132) brochure for more information on eligibility requirements related to retirement and death benefits for spouse and dependents.

 11. If my spouse and I were covered together under a State Group Health Insurance family plan in 2015, would the dependent spouse at that time be ineligible for the opt-out incentive now, if we meet the other eligibility criteria?

 No, being covered as a dependent under a state family plan is not the same as having opted-out in 2015, which would disqualify you or your spouse.

-12. If I work for the state, and my spouse works for a local employer under the Wisconsin Public Employers Group Health Insurance Program, and we were covered under my spouse’s local plan in 2015, would I be ineligible for the opt-out incentive now if I meet the other eligibility criteria?
+12. If, since 2015, either I or my spouse worked for the state, and the other spouse worked for a local employer under the Wisconsin Public Employers Group Health Insurance Program, and we were covered under the local plan in 2015, is the state employee ineligible for the opt-out incentive now?

-Yes, you are not eligible for the opt-out incentive if you were eligible for an employer contribution through the state and you waived state coverage.
+Yes, the state employee is ineligible for the opt-out incentive if they were eligible for an employer contribution through the state and they waived state coverage.